-Studies also suggest that those using a magnesium supplement lowered their blood pressure levels by up to 12 points.
+Studies also suggest that those taking a magnesium supplement lowered their blood pressure levels by up to 12 points.
 (7)

 Every 43 seconds someone experiences a heart attack.
 A study published (8) in the American Journal of Cardiology found that a lower level of magnesium intake increased the risk of coronary heart disease by 50 to 80 percent.
 In a separate double-blind, placebo-controlled study, (9) participants received either magnesium or a placebo for a period of one year.
 Over the course of one month, the magnesium group received 6,000 milligrams of magnesium orotate, and 3,000 milligrams of magnesium orotate for another 11 months after.
 The survival rate of these high risk patients was 76 percent in the magnesium group compared with 52 percent of the placebo group.

 Half of people in the United States report having at least one headache per month.
 Millions of others are struck with painful migraines.
 It is estimated that about half of those who suffer from migraines are magnesium deficient.
-(12) Researchers looked into this, and found that 60 percent of chronic migrainemigraines sufferers have genetic changes that decrease their body’s ability to metabolize magnesium.
+(12) Researchers looked into this, and found that 60 percent of those who suffer from chronic migraines have genetic changes that decrease their body’s ability to metabolize magnesium.
 Magnesium relaxes blood vessels in the brain.
 Ionized magnesium administered through an IV significantly reduced pain within 15 minutes in more than 80 percent of patients.

-A massive health concern for so many, half of the US population has some kind of insulin resistance which runs the gamut from metabolic syndrome to type 2 diabetes.
-A 15 year research study published in the medical journal Circulation showed (13) that among approximately 5,000 people those who took higher levels of magnesium had a decreased risk of metabolic syndrome.
+Half of the US population has some kind of insulin resistance which runs the gamut from metabolic syndrome to type 2 diabetes.
+A 15 year research study published in the medical journal Circulation showed (13) that among approximately 5,000 people, those who took higher levels of magnesium had a decreased risk of metabolic syndrome.
 A similar study published (14) in the American Journal of Epidemiology followed more than 1,000 healthy adults for five years.
 This study suggests that greater magnesium intake improved insulin sensitivity in these individuals.
 Other studies suggest that magnesium also improves triglycerides, (15) another marker of metabolic syndrome and diabetes.
-Dealing with a magnesium deficiency can prevent any of these benefits.
+Addressing a magnesium deficiency can prevent any of these benefits.

 People who have OCD were found in studies to have lower levels of magnesium (17) compared to individuals in control groups.

-Spontaneous spasms, cramps in your muscles or “charley horses” are not really random —they are the most common sign of magnesium deficiency.
+Spontaneous spasms, cramps in your muscles, or “charley horses” are not really random - they are the most common signs of magnesium deficiency.
 (18)

 The death of human endothelial cells and fibroblasts at a rapid pace contributes to early aging and age-related diseases.
-(19) Being deficient in magnesium is indicated in the acceleration of these processes.
+(19) Having a magnesium deficiency is indicated in the acceleration of these processes.

 Research done at MIT found that magnesium is key in regulating brain receptors that are necessary to learning and memory function, and that supplementing with magnesium helped clear so-called brain fog.
-(20) Magnesium also supports the brain’s lifelong function of adapting, healing and adding new neural pathways.
-Getting enough magnesium may lead to slowed down and reversal of cognitive decline.
+(20) Magnesium also supports the brain’s lifelong function of adapting, healing, and adding new neural pathways.
+Getting enough magnesium may help slow down and reverse signs of cognitive decline.

 A study in Poland showed that those with skin allergies saw substantial improvements in their skin with magnesium supplementation.
 (21)